How Does Bicycle Gearing Work - Ultimate Guideline

 Bike gears are often used to determine the speed.
 Bike gears are not only used on a bicycle but also on motorbikes and other vehicles that can be taken into sporting activities.
 The bike speed is set by the gear system and will determine the bicycle's maximum speed.
 The gear ratio allows you to go faster or slower, depending on your needs.
 Some people like to ride on a slower cycle so they do not lose their balance when they ride over difficult terrain.

 6, Bike Set Up

 Bike gearing is one of three major variables in cycling.
-It affects how hard riders have to work to go a certain speed, the maximum speed that can be achieved, and how high or low the rider sits on the bike.
+It affects how hard riders have to work, the maximum speed that can be achieved, and how high or low the rider sits on the bike.
 The other two variables are rider position and tire size.

 Measuring the gear ratio is done by comparing the number of teeth on the front chain ring with those of the back sprocket.
 If the number of teeth on the front chain ring is greater than that of the back sprocket, it is a high gear ratio.
 If it is smaller, then it will be a low gear ratio.

 How does bicycle gearing work?
 From the above guide, you should now have some idea.
 In the end, bicycle gearing works in a way that allows the rider to choose different ratios according to his/ her need or preference.
 Be it for easy trails or higher speeds, it is all up to you.